:: When a person dies by suicide, there is no choice. Suicide is the only alternative.

 Kick the discourse of choice out of your vocabulary when you discuss suicide.
 The team thanks you.

-If you enjoyed this post, you might enjoy these books I wrote:
+If you enjoyed this essay, you might enjoy these books I wrote:

-LIFE OF THE MIND INTERRUPTED (bit.ly/lifeofthemind), a collection of personal essays on mental health, mental illness, disability, and higher education.
+LIFE OF THE MIND INTERRUPTED (lifeofthemindinterrupted.com), the #1 Amazon bestselling collection of personal essays on mental health, mental illness, disability, and higher education.

 or, if fiction is more your thing